Making your working space more comfortable, functional and beautiful.

 7 THINGS THAT MAKE YOU HAPPY

 Human accents (a beloved painting, a beach-stone turned-paperweight) take the 9-5 edge off by making you feel more comfortable and therefore more productive.
 Doesn’t work for me, but you can add family photos and inspiring elements collected on your most recent trip.
 Pictures of far away destination you would like to visit can help you focus, as a nice goal you want to achieve.
 An inspiring quote!

 8 WATCH YOUR BACK

 An ergonomically correct computer station protects your back, neck, shoulders, and wrists.
 Follow these guidelines: 1.
 Adjust the chair so your feet are flat on the floor and your shoulders are relaxed when your arms are on the armrests.
 2. Place the monitor an arm’s length in front of you, with the screen’s top at eye level.
 3. Make sure your hands are at or slightly below your elbows when you type (you may need to raise your chair or install a pull-out keyboard tray).
 4. Work standing.
 For a standing desk, I would suggest cushioning your feet with a yoga mat.

 For a stylish departure from the usual store-bought labels, use stencils to organize file holders by number or letter.
 Better yet, coordinate the paint colour with your office palette.

 10 ADD SOME GREENERY

 What’s your working space?
 Are you happy being there?
 What would be your ideal?
 What can you achieve at the moment?
 Even if it’s a small thing, do it!
 Try it!
-My mum taught me to enjoy tittle things in life and treat myself with something small often.
+My mum taught me to enjoy little things in life and treat myself to something small often.
 For me it’s flowers.
 So buy yourself your favourite flowers or better yet, buy them for your friend.
 It would definitely make their desk and day better.